josephwright/josephwright.github.io/_posts/2024-11-11-the-mythical-latex3.md

 first explored by the LaTeX Project team in the early 1990s are now available to users in the LaTeX kernel.
 They are being used to deliver an updated LaTeX capable of producing accessible documents, and more widely to bring customisation to the kernel.
-So whilst 'LaTeX3' might not eb something you'll every say you use, if you use LaTeX, you are getting those features today.
+So whilst 'LaTeX3' might not be something you'll ever say you use, if you use LaTeX, you are getting those features today.